 Dublin map

-HOW TO USE THIS MAP: Above you will find a detailed map of Dublin with tips on what to see and do.
+HOW TO USE THIS MAP: Above you will find a detailed map with tips on the best things to do in Dublin.
 Click at the top left of the map to see separate layers with highlighted locations.
 You can hide and show the different layers or click on the icons on the map to see the names of the places I mention in the Dublin guide.
 If you want to save the map, star it.
 For a larger version, click on the icon in the upper right corner.

 If you have a question about transport in Dublin, ask in the comments below.
 Have a safe journey!